INDIANAPOLIS –Missing two front-line starters and the team's 2013 first-round draft pick didn't matter to the Colts first-team defense on Sunday.

 While the starting unit did not log major minutes together on Sunday, the chance to get back into the realm of competition was welcomed by all players.

-“It’s always good to play football, hit somebody else other than your teammates and just get through this preseason,” defensive end
+"It's always good to play football, hit somebody else other than your teammates and just get through this preseason," defensive end Cory Redding said.

 "We are going to get a lot of valuable things out of this tape, to see all the things that we messed up on, to see all the holes that we need to correct, those are big issues."